AND HOW TO MASTER THIS IN A FEW EASY STEPS.

 All photography depends on light and the way it interacts with the subject.
 I set up my table with the sliding glass window on the right hand side.
 This let the even, filtered light come in to the room from the balcony.
 I’ve done lots of tabletop photography in other spaces where I’ve photographed directly into the light, light from the side, light from above or even underneath on a glass top table.
 It’s important to find the best composition where the light plays with your subject in order to master table top photography.

 The backdrop can change the whole look of your still life subject.

-In the past, some would use a black sheet of perspex for tabletop photography, but I’ve discovered that the black, TV screen creates a great back drop for your composition.
+In the past, some would use a black sheet of perspex for tabletop photography, but I’ve discovered that the black, TV screen created a great back drop for my composition.
 Move your table in front of the TV and use a lower table if you need.

 You could even drape a white sheet over the TV to create a white background.
 One step further, you could have your smart TV set on a screen saver that you choose, such as a sunset, or a forest of trees.
 That could be my next challenge.

-5. CREATE AND ARRANGE YOUR STORY on your table top.
+5. CREATE AND ARRANGE YOUR STORY for your table top photography.

 I separated the stems, flowers and gum nuts so the black background was showing through.
 I did a bit more fluffing around with the arrangement and then started taking photos.
 Sitting on the adjacent couch at the level of the arrangement, I was shooting straight into the black background.
 I had my 35mm – 70mm zoom lens which allowed some close up, definition work.
 I tend to sit and photograph the same thing, over and over, just changing the setting slightly each time to achieve a different image.
 Don’t hesitate to shuffle things around if you think it will make a better composition.
 Just keep working on the images and at the end, keep the ones you like.